JaviGARES/Case-Study---Portfolio-Optimization-with-Python/README.md

-# Case-Study---Portfolio-Optimization-with-Python
+# Python Case-Study---Portfolio-Optimization

-This project builds and compares two $10,000 portfolios for four stocks:
+This project builds two $10,000 investment portfolios using four stocks: AAPL, AMD, MSFT and ORCL.
-1. Equal-weighted portfolio
+- The first portfolio has equal weighting between the stocks.
-2. Optimized portfolio (max Sharpe ratio)
+- The second portfolio is optimized for best return adjusted for risk (max Sharpe ratio).

 ## Features
-- Pull 2 years of stock data using Yahoo Finance
+- Pull 2 years of stock data
 - Calculate daily returns and portfolio performance
 - Simulate 10,000 portfolios with random weights
 - Identify optimal portfolio and visualize results